U.S. Pork, Beef Featured in Korean Lunch Box Promotion

 USMEF recently launched a new promotion in South Korea to demonstrate the versatility of U.S. pork and beef and encourage consumers – especially young professionals – to incorporate the meats into their daily diets.
 U.S. meat lunch box events take advantage of Korea’s growing interest in social media to attract consumers and maintain a connection with them.
-Participants in USMEF lunch box events use Facebook to enter contests that awards U.S. pork or beef lunch boxes to the winner and up to 20 colleagues.
+Participants in USMEF lunch box events use Facebook to enter contests that award U.S. pork or beef lunch boxes to the winner and up to 20 colleagues.
 Funding for the events is provided by the Pork Checkoff, the Beef Checkoff Program and the USDA Market Access Program (MAP).

 Mom's U.S. Pork Lunch Box featured popular Korean cooking instructor and USMEF pork model Jung Mi-kyung preparing lunch boxes with U.S. pork bulgogi and stir-fried U.S. pork and eggplant.
 The event attracted 140 participants and concluded with Jung personally delivering the lunch boxes to the winner.